powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_rapl.md

 ## Introduction

-This tutorial presents you how to deploy a formula : [RAPL-formula](rapl.html) to compute power consumption estimation from data collected by an HWPC sensor (see [this tutorial](howto_deploy_hwpc_sensor.html) to see how to deploy the HWPC sensor)
+This tutorial describes how to deploy the [RAPL formula](rapl.html) to estimate power consumption from metrics collected by the [sensor](howto_deploy_hwpc_sensor.html).

-We describe how to deploy a RAPL-formula and connect to a mongodb database that contains measure collected by a HWPC-sensor.
-The power consumption estimations computed by the formula will be stored in another mongodb database.
-At the end, we will see how to retrieve this data with the mongodb client.
+We describe how to deploy a RAPL formula that connects to a MongoDB instance to read the raw metrics and to store the estimated values.

-## Deploy the RAPL-Formula
+## Deploy the RAPL formula

-As explained [here](powerapi_howitworks.html#power-meter-architecture) The power meter need two mongoDB databases.
-One to connect the formula to the sensor and an other to store the power consumption information computed by the formula.
+The default architecture of PowerAPI assumes the availability of [two MongoDB collections](powerapi_howitworks.html#power-meter-architecture) to feed the formula from sensor metrics and to report the power consumption estimations.

-We assume that this two databases are hosted on the same mongoDB instance but different instances could be used for each database.
-In the rest of its tutorial, the URI of the mongoDB instance will be `mongo://ADDR`
+We assume that these two collections are hosted on the same mongoDB instance, but different instances can be used.
+In the following, the MongoDB instance URI is `mongo://ADDR`.

-You can launch the RAPL-formula with the following command :
+You can deployed the RAPL formula with the following command:

 	docker run -td --net=host --name powerapi-formula powerapi/rapl-formula --input mongodb -u mongodb://ADDR -d $INPUT_DB -c $INPUT_COL --output mongodb -u mongodb://ADDR -d $OUTPUT_DB -c $OUTPUT_COL -s

-with :
+with:

-- `$INPUT_DB` : mongodb database that store hwpc sensor data
+- `$INPUT_DB` : MongoDB database that stores the input sensor metrics,
-- `$INPUT_COL` : mongodb collection that store hwpc sensor data
+- `$INPUT_COL` : MongoDB collection that store the input sensor metrics,
-- `$OUTPUT_DB` : mongodb database that will store the power consumption estimation
+- `$OUTPUT_DB` : MongoDB database that will store the output power consumption estimations,
-- `$OUTPUT_COL`	: mongodb collection that will store the power consumption estimation
+- `$OUTPUT_COL`	: MongoDB collection that will store the output power consumption estimations.

 ## Retrieve power consumption estimation with MongoDB client

-To access to the power consumption information computed by the power meter just connect a mongo client to the mongoDB instance and retrieve the data of the `power_consumption` collection of the `output_db` database.
+To access to the power consumption estimations, you can connect a mongo client to the mongoDB instance and retrieve the esimtations from the `$OUTPUT_COL` collection of the `$OUTPUT_DB` database.

-Power information data are structured as this json format :
+Power estimations are structured as JSON documents:

 	{
         "_id" : XXX # MongoDB object identifier (string)